A Buying Guide to Dance Flooring

 3. Boen Actiflex

 If you’re looking for flexibility and comfort, the BOEN Actiflex system is an area elastic sports floor.
 It features high deformation for increased flexibility and comfort with a resilient foam for optimum energy.
 This flooring is ideal for dance studios and gyms.
+Wood flooring for gym provides the perfect surface for dancing and other activities.
+It is durable and easy to maintain, making it the ideal choice for high-traffic areas.
 It features an easy 5G Click locking technology for quick installation.
 If you’re short on time and need to install flooring in a venue, this is perfect.
 BOEN Actiflex is portable, so you can pack it up when you’re finished and move with it.

 4. Boen Boflex